favonia/cloudflare-ddns/README.markdown

 <details>
 <summary><em>Click to expand:</em> 🐣 DNS and WAF Fallback Values</summary>

-> The updater preserves existing attributes unless it cannot reliably reuse the old ones. 🤖 The updater keeps existing values when stale content agrees on them.
+> The updater preserves existing attributes when it can. 🤖 It keeps existing values when stale content agrees on them.

 | Name                                                       | Meaning                                                                                                                                                                                                                                                                                                         | Default Value                              |
 | ---------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------ |